Oral Cancer Screening (PDQ®): Screening - Patient Information [NCI]Skip to the navigation

 Purpose of This Summary

-This PDQ cancer information summary has current information about oral cavity and oropharyngeal cancer screening.
+This PDQ cancer information summary has current information about oral cancer screening.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Reviewers and Updates